 If inhalation anthrax is suspected, chest x-ray or computed tomography (CT) is done.

-Samples from infected skin, fluids around the lungs, or stool are removed and examined with a microscope or cultured (enabling bacteria, if present, to multiply).
+Samples of blood, infected skin, fluids around the lungs, or stool are removed and examined with a microscope or cultured (enabling bacteria, if present, to multiply).
 Anthrax bacteria, if present, can be readily identified.

 Blood tests may be done to check for fragments of the bacteria’s genetic material or antibodies to the toxins produced by the bacteria.